forceCpp/openDiscordBot/README.md

 for a openai API key visit **https://beta.openai.com/signup/**

 # Install
-you need to have python , pip and ffmpeg installed
+you need to have python and pip installed

-and install the discord.py and openai with the command `pip install discord.py` and `pip install openai`
+if you have python tun the command `pip install -r requirements.txt` to install all the requirements

 # Run